adrgs/personal-site/src/posts/about.md

 Doing bug bounty on Meta products in my free time.

-In my free time I enjoy playing the guitar, video games and of course participating in CTF competitions.
+I enjoy playing the guitar, video games, travelling and of course participating in CTF competitions.

 You can contact me at adragos [@] protonmail.com